SalvatoreDev15/TSP-Exact-Solver-CPP/README.md

 Usage
 You can run the program interactively or pass an input file:

-✅ Verification & Testing
+✅ Verification & Testing:

 To ensure the reliability of the algorithm, the output has been validated using known geometrical patterns.

-Test Case: Linear Check (Sanity Test)
+Test Case: Linear Check
 Scenario: Points are arranged on a straight line along the X-axis.
 The algorithm must visit them in order of distance (from closest to farthest) to minimize travel.

 Input Data: You can find this dataset in tests/linear_test.txt: